MirelaSMirela/Project_A_Jobs/DataEngineer.md

 * Providing input on data models and analytical tasks from a data handling perspective

-Which traits contribute to your success?
+:trophy: Which traits contribute to your success?

 * Background in computer science or a quantitative field with demonstrable coding experience
 * 3+ years of experience in a data-related engineering role